AFlow: Automating Agentic Workflow Generation: Preliminary

 \subsection{\model Overview}

-\paragraph{Limitations of Previous Methods.} Previous approaches ~\cite{mert2024text, omar2024dspy, zhuge2024gptswarm} to workflow optimization have primarily been constrained by the limited scope of their search spaces, based on problem definition in Section~\ref{sub:problem}.
+\paragraph{Limitations of Previous Methods} Previous approaches ~\cite{mert2024text, omar2024dspy, zhuge2024gptswarm} to workflow optimization have primarily been constrained by the limited scope of their search spaces, based on problem definition in Section~\ref{sub:problem}.
 Another related work, ADAS~\citep{hu2024automated}, searches in a larger space comprising a combination of prompts $N(P, T)$ and edges $E$, but fails to discover effective workflows due to the efficiency limitations of its linear heuristic search algorithm.

-\paragraph{Formulation.} To address the limitations of previous methods, we propose \model, a novel framework that leverages Large Language Models (LLMs) as optimizers within a variant of Monte Carlo Tree Search (MCTS) to search for optimal workflows.
-By representing nodes $N$ and edges $E$ through code, \model can explore the full range of possible agentic workflows, ensuring completeness in the search space.
+\paragraph{Formulation} To address the limitations of previous methods, we propose \model, a novel framework that leverages Large Language Models (LLMs) as optimizers within a variant of Monte Carlo Tree Search (MCTS) to search for optimal workflows.
+As discussed in Section \ref{para:workflow}, edges can be represented in both graphs and code.
+To ensure AFLOW can explore the full range of possible agentic workflows, we represent nodes N and edges E through code.
 Specifically, as shown in Figure~\ref{mcts}, \model uses a variant of MCTS to iteratively explore the workflow search space, evaluate different configurations, and backpropagate experiences to refine the workflow optimization process.

 To enhance search efficiency in practice, we simplify the search space by fixing key parameters such as the model $M$, temperature $\tau$, and format $F$.
 This simplification allows \model to focus its search primarily on the code-represented edges $E$ and prompts.
 To navigate this still vast search space effectively, we introduce the concept of \textbf{Operators}.
 These Operators encapsulate common agentic operations (e.g., Ensemble, Review, Revise) by combining $N$ and $E$ into unified interfaces, thereby enabling more efficient utilization by \model.
 By employing these Operators, we achieve more efficient search and streamlined workflow generation.